Esri/workforce-scripts/README.md

 1. Install Python 2.7.x or 3.4+ if not already installed
 2. Clone or download this repository
 3. In terminal/cmd navigate to the `standalone_scripts` folder
-4. Install requests form PyPi using pip and the requirements.txt file (`pip install -r requirements.txt`)
+4. Install requests and arrow from PyPi using pip and the requirements.txt file (`pip install -r requirements.txt`)
 5. You should now be able to run all script in the `standalone_scripts` folder (provided you use the correct arguments)

 ## Resources